alitaiz/imagecreat/DEPLOY.md

 sudo nano /etc/nginx/sites-available/photo-editor
 ```

-### 2. Add the Server Configuration
+### 3. Add the Server Configuration

-Paste the following configuration into the file. **Remember to replace `/home/your_user/photo-editor` with the actual, full path to your project's directory.**
+Paste the following configuration into the file. **Remember to replace `/home/your_user/imagecreat/dist` with the actual, full path you found in the previous step.**

 ```nginx
 server {